 You should be able to identify the variety of mango that is in your box using the description below.
 On your “Box Label,” you will find the name of the mangoes shipped.

-Valencia Pride (VP) (large elongated green w/red blush
+Valencia Pride (VP) (large elongated green with a reddish blush)

 Cambodiana (same as Cecil)